To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Known as Kaka (uncle) to his fans, Khanna was not from an acting dynasty like many big Bollywood names.
-He progressed from acting at school and then had a breakthrough by winning a national talent competition.

 His film debut came in Aakhri Khat (The Last Letter) in 1966 but his star rose with with runaway hit Aaradhna (Worship) three years later, followed by a string of successes, with Khanna typically as the romantic lead.